Special Topics Writing Courses 2018-2019

 Writing 3901G: The Art of the Personal Essay

 People love telling their own stories.
 The personal narrative in all its forms, from blogs to travel essays, memoirs to short snapshots into our lives, is an ever-more popular style of writing.

-In his collection, The Art of the Personal Essay, Philip Lopate states that “the hallmark of the personal essay is its intimacy” and “the personal essay has an open form and a drive to candor and self-disclosure.”
-But the self-disclosure of a personal essay is not simply of the confessional kind – it aims to resonate with readers’ experiences of their own humanity.
-We will explore the art of writing personal essays by reading and studying strong examples of this kind of creative non-fiction, reading articles and books about the craft of writing personal essays, writing our own personal essays, and reading and commenting (in writing and orally) on one another’s writing.
+Good personal essays tell stories using all of the creative elements of good fiction – narrative structure, character development, strong scenes, vivid imagery, figurative language, and more.
+It’s been said that “the hallmark of the personal essay is its intimacy” and “the personal essay has an open form and a drive to candor and self-disclosure” (Philip Lopate, The Art of the Personal Essay).
+But the self-disclosure of a personal essay is not simply of the confessional kind – as authors our stories must resonate with readers’ experiences of their own humanity.
+Together we will explore the art of writing personal essays by reading and studying strong examples of this kind of creative non-fiction, reading articles and books about the craft of writing personal essays, writing our own personal essays, and reading and commenting (in writing and orally) on one another’s writing.